-- 1. Risk aversion motivated decision not to take risky activities. - Risk mitigation process whereby the Company applies internal controls to reduce the probability of the risk of the Company's processes and operations and/or their potential effect to the tolerated level - 3.
+- 1. Risk avoidance motivated decision not to take risky activities. - 2.
+Risk mitigation process whereby the Company applies internal controls to reduce the probability of the risk of the Company's processes and operations and/or their potential effect to the tolerated level. - 3.
 Risk transfer risk sharing/transfer to the third party. - 4.
-Risk assuming assuming of possible gains or losses from certain risks.
+Risk accepting assuming of possible gains or losses from certain risks.

-Detailed rules of management of specific risk types (identification, measurement, key indicators, monitoring, control, reporting and management measures) are set in the internal documents detailing the management of a specific risk type.
+Detailed rules of management of specific risk types (identification, measurement, key indicators, monitoring, control, reporting and management measures) are set in the internal governing documents detailing the management of a specific risk type.

-The Company considers insurance, market (investment), credit, concentration and operational risks significant and measures capital requirement.
+The Company is exposed to various risks which can be categorized as, underwriting (insurance) risk, financial risks (market risk, credit risk, liquidity risk), operational (including compliance) risk and business and strategic risk.
 The Company assumes a different level of risk of each risk category and establishes risk assessment methodology individually for each risk category.